Top 10 International Child-Friendly Cycling Holidays

 For your first foray into the realm of family cycling holidays it may be worth taking a short staycation and enjoying the traffic-free trails of the New Forest, one of UK’s most beautiful national parks.
 The Carter Company is a family run business based in Hereford that offers cycling (and walking) holidays throughout the UK and Europe.
 Each of the cycling tours they advertise has been cycled by Wendy Carter, the company founder.
 Her meticulous research and first-hand experience has resulted in a range of holidays that epitomise the maxim that ‘it is not just about the destination but about all those hidden gems you discover along the way’.

-From all the trips that The Carter Company offer, we have selected the New Forest to the Isle of Wight tour, which is 70% traffic-free and features a ferry trip to the Isle of Wight, which has proved very popular with children.
+From all the trips that The Carter Company offer, we have selected the New Forest to the Isle of Wight tour because it follows traffic-free or very low traffic cycle paths and quiet roads and features a ferry trip to the Isle of Wight, which has proved very popular with children.
 This five-day trip starts and finishes from Burley, near Brockenhurst and the terrain is described as ‘flattish’.
 The trip calls for three days of cycling between 13 and 20 miles (2-4 hours) per day, with a further day of optional cycling if desired.

 NORTHERN ENGLAND: Hadrian’s Wall Cycleway